efueger/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/02_Images.md

 ### Managing images through form fields

-Images can be uploaded like any other file, through [api:FileField].
+Images can be uploaded like any other file, through [api:SilverStripe\Forms\FileField].
-More advanced usage is possible through [api:UploadField], which provides thumbnails, a detail view of the image properties, and management of relationships to other DataObject instances.
+More advanced usage is possible through [api:SilverStripe\Forms\UploadField], which provides thumbnails, a detail view of the image properties, and management of relationships to other DataObject instances.
 Allows upload of images through limiting file extensions with `setAllowedExtensions()`.